Next: Bibliography

 That allows to use the well known mathematical term of a Legendre symbol.

-For a prime and one has
+a prime and

 Using this invariant, the orbit of a 4-sequence can be